wiltonlazary/lakeFS/docs/deploy/azure.md

----
-layout: default
-title: On Azure
-parent: Deploy lakeFS
-description:  This guide will help you deploy your production lakeFS environment on Azure
-nav_order: 20
----

 # Deploy lakeFS on Azure
-{: .no_toc }

 Expected deployment time: 25min

-## Table of contents
-{: .no_toc .text-delta }

-1. TOC
-{:toc}

-{% include_relative includes/prerequisites.md %}

 ## Creating the Database on Azure Database
 lakeFS requires a PostgreSQL database to synchronize actions on your repositories.